Cabo Verde Food Guide

 Doce de Papaia (Papaya Sweet)

-A simple dessert made with ripe papaya, sugar, and sometimes spices like cinnamon or vanilla.
+Simple dessert made with ripe papaya, sugar, and sometimes spices like cinnamon or vanilla.
+Papaya is grown on the tropical island of Santiago, the main supplier.

 Traditional Beverages